apereo/cas/development/installation/Service-Management.md

 Disallows proxy authentication for a service.
 This is default policy and need not be configured explicitly.

 #####`RegexMatchingRegisteredServiceProxyPolicy`
-A proxy policy that only allows proxying to pgt urls that match the specified regex pattern.
+A proxy policy that only allows proxying to PGT urls that match the specified regex pattern.

 {% highlight xml %}
 <bean class="org.jasig.cas.services.RegexRegisteredService"